 High-control environments enforce structure.

-Structure creates order — but it does not produce self-governance.
+Structure creates order — but only while it's imposed.

 Governed behavior over time, not emotion or circumstance.